Description and Responsibilities

 MarketWatch Market Regulation

-Nasdaq MarketWatch is responsible for overseeing the efficiency and effectiveness of FINRA regulatory programs undertaken by FINRA Market Regulation on behalf of the Nasdaq Stock Market, Nasdaq BX, Nasdaq PSX, Nasdaq Options Market and Nasdaq BX Options Market.
-MarketWatch's primary task is to coordinate the services that Nasdaq purchases from FINRA Market Regulation.
-In this role, MarketWatch develops reporting standards for FINRA Market Regulation, manages the budget for allocated FINRA regulatory services, and reviews the activities of FINRA Market Regulation for consistency with Nasdaq's self-regulatory responsibilities.
-MarketWatch assists the Chief Regulatory Officers of Nasdaq's exchanges and works closely with Nasdaq's Information Technology business line and the Office of General Counsel to facilitate day-to-day information sharing between Nasdaq and FINRA.
+NASDAQ MarketWatch is responsible for overseeing the efficiency and effectiveness of FINRA regulatory programs undertaken by FINRA Market Regulation on behalf of the NASDAQ Stock Market, NASDAQ BX, NASDAQ PSX, NASDAQ Options Market, NASDAQ PHLX and NASDAQ BX Options Market.
+MarketWatch's primary task is to coordinate the services that NASDAQ purchases from FINRA Market Regulation.
+In this role, MarketWatch develops reporting standards for FINRA Market Regulation, and reviews the activities of FINRA Market Regulation for consistency with NASDAQ's self-regulatory responsibilities.
+MarketWatch assists the Chief Regulatory Officers of NASDAQ's exchanges and works closely with NASDAQ's Information Technology business line and the Office of General Counsel to facilitate day-to-day information sharing between NASDAQ and FINRA.

 - Review material news disclosures

 - Obvious Error for Option trades